 - 1. Put a copy of your script in /install/postscripts on the xCAT management node.
 (Make sure it is executable.) - 2.
+When using service nodes make sure the postscripts are copied to the /install/postscripts directories on each service node. - 3.
 Set the "postscripts" attribute of the node definition to include the comma separated list of the scripts that you want to be executed on the nodes.
 The order of the scripts in the list determines the order in which they will be run.
 For example, if you want to have your two scripts called "foo" and "bar" run on node "node01" you could use the chdef command as follows.